 But high-tech exoskeleton devices are also on the wish-lists of hospitals and health centers providing rehabilitation services to patients who have suffered life-altering spinal cord injuries, stroke or traumatic brain injury.

-The Genesis Foundation is seeking $200,000 in donations to purchase the region’s first exoskeleton.
-Genesis rehabilitation patients who have impaired mobility because of injury could improve their mobility prospects with the assistance of an exoskeleton device.
+The Genesis Foundation raised almost $200,000 in donations to purchase the region’s first exoskeleton.
+Genesis rehabilitation patients who have impaired mobility because of injury can improve their mobility prospects with the assistance of an exoskeleton device.

-“We are very excited about what this would mean to patients.
-It could be life-changing for some.
-There would be so many benefits,’’ said Ryan Taylor, D.O., a physical medicine and rehabilitation specialist and advocate for the project who provides rehabilitation medicine to the inpatient rehabilitation unit at Genesis Medical Center, West Central Park.
+“We are very excited about what this means to patients.
+It can be life-changing for some.
+There are so many benefits,’’ said Ryan Taylor, D.O., a physical medicine and rehabilitation specialist and advocate for the project who provides rehabilitation medicine to the inpatient rehabilitation unit at Genesis Medical Center, West Central Park.

 Ekso Bionics develops and manufactures powered exoskeleton devices.
 Ekso says the bionic suits can be worn to improve strength, mobility, and endurance of wearers.